 Rhiza Connect is currently considering unsolicited submissions.
-Rhiza Connect's main focus is on adult fiction, but faith-based YA fiction will also be considered.
+Rhiza Connect's main focus is on adult fiction, but inspirational and faith-based YA fiction will also be considered.

 We aim to publish stories that focus on relationship and growth, helping people make valuable connections with themselves and with those who share their life journey.
 As an independent publisher, we love to find those unique stories that connect us all.